Adusumilli Srikrishna: Awards and honors

-Srikrishna received the Young Scientist Medal of the Indian National Science Academy in 1987 and Dr. S. Husain Zaheer Young Scientist Award of Zaheer Science Foundation in 1993.
-The B. M. Birla Science Award for Chemistry reached him in 1994 and the Indian Chemical Society awarded him the Professor R. D. Desai 80th Birthday Commemoration Award in 1996.
+Srikrishna received the Young Scientist Medal of the Indian National Science Academy in 1987 and the Dr. S. Husain Zaheer Young Scientist Award of Zaheer Science Foundation in 1993.
+The B. M. Birla Science Award for Chemistry was awarded to him in 1994 and the Indian Chemical Society awarded him the Professor R. D. Desai 80th Birthday Commemoration Award in 1996.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1997.
 He was an elected fellow of all the three major Indian science academies, viz. the National Academy of Sciences, India, Indian Academy of Sciences and the Indian National Science Academy (2002).
-A. B. Kulkarni Endowment Lecture of Bombay University (1998), Professor S. Swaminathan Endowment Award of the University of Madras (2002–03), Acharya J. C. Ghosh Memorial Lecture of Indian Chemical Society (2008) are some of the notable award orations delivered by Srikrishna.
+A. B. Kulkarni Endowment Lecture of Bombay University (1998), Professor S. Swaminathan Endowment Award of the University of Madras (2002–03), Acharya J. C. Ghosh Memorial Lecture of the Indian Chemical Society (2008) are some of the notable award orations delivered by Srikrishna.